pkutaj/pkutaj.github.io/_posts/2020-01-28-VSC-node-debugger-setup.md

 ---
 layout: post
-title: VSC > Node.js Debugger
+title: Visual Studio Code > Node.js Debugger
 ---
 ## the case
 the question is, how to setup node.js debugger in my way of using the Visual Studio Code.